feltcute/ModdingDocsMGD/Doc/Monsters/Triggers.rst

   "theText":[
     "Text is displayed after successfully hitting a monster with a skill.", "Only shown after they are hit.",
-    "Note this can include skills used by items, or the item name itself."
-    "Biased towards Sex skills, but will use HitWithA pool as a fallback."
+    "Note this can include skills used by items, or the item name itself.", "Biased towards Sex skills, but will use HitWithA pool as a fallback."
     ]
   },